WombatFromHell/OriginSteamOverlayLauncher/README.md

 Known Issues
 ============
-There may be a few games that launch through Origin that require an Origin URL instead of an executable.
+* There may be a few games that launch through Origin that require an Origin URL instead of an executable.
 Currently, this wrapper only supports titles that have a game executable that can open Origin.

+* If you experience severe sluggishness in the BPM overlay, or input being sent to both the game and the Origin launcher, try setting a framelimiter (either through RTSS/Afterburner or via your GPU vendor software).

 If you have issues with games not launching with the Steam Overlay, and are using a recent AMD graphics device you may need to disable the "AMD External Events" service.
 NOTE: This will break FreeSync functionality, but allow the Steam Overlay to hook into Origin games: